Summary

 Risk Factors and Considerations

-Despite its positives, certain short-term risks warrant attention:
+Despite its positives, certain factors warranted attention:

 Corporate Governance and Capital Policy Evolution

-Beyond this individual buyback, Infosys’ approach exemplifies a structural shift in Indian capital markets, toward mature capital recycling, predictable payout frameworks, and responsible management signaling.
+Such governance-led capital policies not only attract long-only global investors but also elevate the company’s ESG ratings.
+Beyond this individual buyback, Infosys’ approach exemplifies a structural shift in Indian capital markets toward mature capital recycling.

 Future Outlook: Capital Discipline in a Digital Economy